MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/enterprise-scale-landing-zone.md

 The SAP systems example architecture describes an SAP systems landscape that has production and non-production systems.
 Both systems are deployed on virtual machines.
 You can change the sizes and numbers of virtual machines to accommodate your organization's needs.

-This example architecture uses availability sets to deploy SAP systems on Azure.
+This example architecture uses virtual machine scale sets to deploy SAP systems on Azure.
 The network layout in this example is simplified to demonstrate architectural principles and isn't intended to describe an entire enterprise network.

 ### Recommendations